 “Printed content also tends to be packaged in a way that encourages the reader to consume it, if not in its entirety in one go, at least in a linear fashion.
 In doing so, the reader leaves mental footprints from the beginning, through the middle, to the end of the textural landscape.
 Some psychologists believe these mental maps of a reader’s journey through a piece of text provide the deeper sense of understanding that distinguishes reading on paper from reading on a screen.”

 “People’s anticipation now more than ever for linear, chronological stories is intense because that’s the way narrative is revealed in TV and movies,” she says.
 “But we experience life as the present moment, the anticipation of the future, and a lot of slices of the past.”

 Might we be on the cusp of a new age of non-linear storytelling?

 2. MULTIPLE RATINGS IN THE ONE STORY

-After realising that our three-year-old had remembered one of the more scary pages in our first app, and that she was requesting this page before bedtime, I worried that she might start waking from nightmares.
+After realising that our three-year-old had remembered one of the more scary pages in a proto version of Midnight Feast, and that she was requesting this page before bedtime, I worried that she might start waking from nightmares.
 As it happened, she didn’t, but at the time I had been mulling over whether a certain scene in our next story was perhaps too scary for the more tender individuals in our target readership.

 3. TOUCH INTERACTIVITY AND ANIMATION TO INDICATE THE PASSING OF TIME